There Are Changes on the Way for the Translation Industry

 Automation is now seen as a reality for the translation industry.
 It permits language services to optimize their workflows and save on time and money with each new project.
 Some companies automate some of the parts of the translation process, but there is no doubt that the future of the translation industry will see the introduction of even more automated translation products.
 Some examples are:

-Software that is able to effectively convert file types to CAT which helps the translators to lower the time required for every task throughout the translation process.
+Software that is able to effectively convert file types to CAT helps the translators to lower the time required for every task throughout the translation process.
 By speeding up this part of the translation process experts can spend their time developing the creative part, rather than focusing on moving files to and fro, or even wasting too much time on the translation of technical terms.

-- The integration of content management system software which decreases turnaround times and can perform non-translation jobs intuitively.
+- The integration of content management system software decreases turnaround times and can perform non-translation jobs intuitively.

 - The availability of multilingual SEO, that permits local keywords to be integrated into the content.